Your medical oncologist may recommend chemotherapy as part of your cancer treatment. Chemotherapy are drugs that destroy cancer cells.

 - Help reducing stress: For stress that comes with chemo and other cancer treatments, Valley offers classes in relaxation techniques, such as visualization.
 In addition, patients may request sessions of therapeutic touch, which creates a relaxation response by balancing energy.
 Numerous inpatient nurses have been trained in the different modalities of Holistic Nursing Practice including aromatherapy, therapeutic touch, Reiki, and guided imagery.

 - Team approach to cancer treatment: At Valley, we treat our patients through a team approach.
-In addition to your medical oncologist and infusion nurses, your team includes oncology nurses, medical assistants, pharmacist, dietician, social work, and financial support.
+In addition to your medical oncologist and oncology infusion nurses, your team includes medical assistants, pharmacists, dietitians, social workers, and financial advocates.
 Our goal is for you to have a complete and supportive experience that accounts for all your needs.

 - Mount Sinai partnership: Valley has partnered with Mount Sinai Health System to provide additional cancer services for our patients.
 These include a greater array of clinical trials, including potential new chemotherapy drugs.